 The COVID-19 pandemic has made more evident than ever the need to transform policies, practice, and systems to build upon the inherent resilience of families – especially those with low incomes and from BIPOC communities.

 The challenge and opportunity to rebuild systems and help families recover is why Ascend launched the Two-Generation Prenatal to Three Learning and Action Community (2GP3 LAC).
-Tapping the expertise and experience of families, Ascend Fellows, and the Ascend Network, this work will identify and advance policy and practice solutions to ensure the strongest start for young children and families with a focus on economic stability, health, and well-being.
+Tapping the expertise and experience of families, Ascend Fellows, and the Ascend Network, this work will interrogate the systems, practices, and policies that contribute to these outcomes and suggest a path forward that builds upon the inherent resilience of young children and families for better outcomes.

 TWO GENERATION PRENATAL – 3 LEARNING & ACTION COMMUNITY